How It Works

 Work with VideoEV

 One network.
-Three ways in.
+Three doors in.

 01

-• Session-resolved audience targeting
+• Hardware-resolved audience targeting

 02